hastest/juliannma.com/_includes/contact.md

 <div class="flex-ribbon">
   <div class="narrow_thirds_tile">
-  <a href="/lessons">Piano instruction</a> I offer a personalized curriculum to a studio of piano students of all ages and all skill levels in the NYC area.
+  <a href="/lessons">Piano instruction</a> Juliann offers a personalized curriculum to a studio of piano students of all ages and all skill levels in the NYC area.
-  Please contact me to arrange a lesson.
+  Please <a href="mailto:lessons@juliannma.com">contact her</a> to arrange a lesson or a meet and greet.
+  She also offers lessons remotely as a <a href="https://www.tonerow.com/juliannma">member of the ToneRow faculty</a>.
   </div>

   <div class="narrow_thirds_tile">
-  <a href="mailto:ask@juliannma.com">Email</a> me with professional inquiries including solo/ensemble performances, collaborative work, musical instruction, or if you would like to support my work.
+  <a href="mailto:ask@juliannma.com">Email Jualiann</a> with professional inquiries including solo/ensemble performances, collaborative work, musical instruction, or if you would like to support her work.
   </div>

   <div class="narrow_thirds_tile">
     <a href="https://www.youtube.com/channel/UCfta2IWh2nIcr0bzbLk3FPg">Youtube</a>,
     <a href="https://twitter.com/juliann_ma">Twitter</a>,
-    <a href="/calendar.ics">Calendar</a> feed of my public events.
+    <a href="/calendar.ics">Calendar</a> feed of Juliann's public events.
   </div>
 </div>

 <hr>

-I would like to express my sincere gratitude to all those who make my career possible.
-To my teachers, mentors, & colleagues, friends, and family, I give thanks for your encouragement and generosity.
-You have given me a world to thrive in, that I may share with and provide for others.
-I am humbled by your humanity.
+> I would like to express my sincere gratitude to all those who make my career possible.
+> To my teachers, mentors, & colleagues, friends, and family, I give thanks for your encouragement and generosity.
+> You have given me a world to thrive in, that I may share with and provide for others.
+> I am humbled by your humanity. <br/><br/>

-Looking forward to your note!
+> Looking forward to your note! <br/>
-Yours,
+> Yours,

-&nbsp;&nbsp; - Juliann Ma
+> &nbsp;&nbsp; <cite>Juliann Ma</cite>